gchumillas/schema-fixer/README.md

     { title: 'The Stand', year: 1978, id: 'ISBN-9781444720730' },
     { title: 'Salem\'s lot', year: 1975, id: 'ISBN-0385007515' }
   ]
-  // The "metadata" field was removed, as it wasn't included in the schema.
+  // the "metadata" property was removed from the result
-  //
-  // All fields not included in the schema are removed
+  // as it wasn't part of the schema
-  // to prevent passing accidental data.
 }
 ```